Sherita Hill Golden

-Sherita Hill Golden is an American physician who is the Hugh P. McCormick Family Professor of Endocrinology and Metabolism at Johns Hopkins University.
-She also serves as Vice President and Chief diversity officer.
+Sherita Hill Golden is an American physician-scientist who is the Hugh P. McCormick Family Professor of Endocrinology and Metabolism at Johns Hopkins University.
+She holds joint appointments in the Welch Center for Prevention, Epidemiology, and Clinical Research, in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health, in the Armstrong Institute for Patient Safety and Quality, and in the Center for Health Equity.
 Her research considers biological and systems influences on diabetes and its outcomes.
+From 2015-2019, she served as the inaugural executive vice-chair of the department of medicine and from 2019-2024, she served as the vice president and chief diversity officer for Johns Hopkins Medicine.
 She was elected Fellow of National Academy of Medicine in 2021.

 Early life and education

 Golden is from Maryland.
 She was an undergraduate at the University of Maryland, College Park, which she graduated summa cum laude.
 She moved to the University of Virginia School of Medicine for her medical degree, and graduated a member Alpha Omega Alpha.
 She was the first African-American to be awarded the C. Richard Bowman Scholarship for clinical excellence.
-Whilst she had originally intended to become a paediatrician, she was inspired by a diabetes expert at Virginia to change her speciality.
-At the time, diabetes was a growing public health epidemic, and Golden became concerned by the physical and mental impacts.
-She trained in internal medicine at the Johns Hopkins University, where she simultaneously completed a Master of Health Science.
+Whilst she had originally intended to become a paediatrician, she was inspired by a diabetes expert at Virginia to change her specialty to internal medicine and endocrinology.
+At the time, diabetes was a growing public health epidemic, and Golden became concerned by the physical and mental impacts of diabetes and its complications.
+She trained in internal medicine and endocrinology at the Johns Hopkins University School of Medicine, where she simultaneously completed a Master of Health Science degree in Clinical Epidemiology.
 She was elected to the Delta Omega society at the Johns Hopkins Bloomberg School of Public Health.

 Research and career

-Golden's research considers glucose management in diabetes patients.
-She was appointed Director of the Johns Hopkins Hospital Inpatient Glucose Management Program in 2003.
-In particular, Golden investigates the structural inequalities that impact the treatment of minority ethnic populations.
-In the United States, minority ethnic populations often live in less well-resourced communities than their white counterparts.
-She has called for more farmers markets, opportunities to order healthy foods at libraries and more traditional grocery stores in deprived communities.
-Golden has also called for healthcare providers to mandate anti-racism and unconscious bias training.
-These courses can help to avoid misdiagnosis and treatment of conditions in Black patients, and has been successfully delivered at Johns Hopkins.
-She was the first to demonstrate the connection between depression and diabetes, i.e. suffering from depression made a person more likely to suffer from diabetes, and having diabetes predicted risk of developing depression.